Richard Terry (musicologist): Contribution to music

 The Grove Dictionary of Music and Musicians credits Terry with the revival of much English church music, including Peter Philips' Cantiones sacrae, Byrd's three and five part masses and Gradualia and Cantiones sacrae, Tallis' mass and lamentations, William Mundy's Mass Upon the Square and many motets by Thomas Morley, Christopher Tye and others.
 Much of this work resulted in his editing and publishing performing editions of this music including 24 motets in Novello's series of Tudor motets.
 He also published the first modern editions of Calvin's first psalter of 1539 and the Scottish Psalter of 1635.
 In 1912 he edited the Westminster Hymnal.

-In 1921, in an obvious departure from his church music, he edited the Curwen edition of 'The Shanty Book (Part 1)'.
+In 1921, in an obvious departure from his church music, he edited the Curwen edition of 'The Shanty Book' (2 vols.)
 The foreword was written by Sir Walter Runciman, acknowledging that the time of the shanty was over, along with sail-powered merchant ships.
 Terry's 'Introduction' gives an excellent insight into the shanty as the sailor's work song, deferring to the well-known shanty collection by Capt.
-W.B Whall 'Sea Songs, Ships and Shanties' (1910 & 1912), above other accounts written between 1887 and 1920.
-The collection of 30 shanties also includes explanations for their use at sea, and his extensive comments give us a deal of valuable information about a particular aspect of social and maritime history.
+W. B. Whall 'Sea Songs, Ships and Shanties' (1910 & 1912), above other accounts written between 1887 and 1920.
+The collection of 65 shanties in two volumes also includes explanations for their use at sea, and his extensive comments give us a deal of valuable information about a particular aspect of social and maritime history.

 Following his resignation from Westminster Cathedral he went on to work as a musical editor, journalist and academic.
 He was the initial editor of the Oxford University Press series Tudor Church Music, although by the time this series was completed he had been ousted from the editorship.

 He was awarded a knighthood for his services to music in the 1922 Dissolution Honours.